ingararntzen/timingdocs/docs/source/timeddata/dataset.rst

     ds.update({key: "mykey"})

+For convenience, intervals in cue arguments may also be specified as an array, leaving it to the dataset to create :ref:`interval` objects for internal use.
+Also, **addCue** and **removeCue** methods provide shorthand access to **update**.
+For instance, the above code example may be rewritten as follows:

+    ..  code-block:: javascript

+        let ds = new Dataset();
+        ds.addCue("key1", [2.2, 4.31], "foo");
+        ds.addCue("key2", [4.4, 6.9, false, false], "bar");

+See also :ref:`dataset-update-convenience` for more details.

+..  _dataset-cuemanagement:

+Cue Management
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 When a cue is inserted into the dataset, it will be managed until it is deleted at some later point.
-Cue modification is implemented as *in-place* modification of the *pre-existing* cue.
-All cue access operations (e.g. **lookup**) provide direct access to managed cues.
+All cue access operations (e.g. **cues**, **lookup**) provide direct access to managed cues.

 ..  warning::